This is the first in a series of Revenue Growth Management (RGM) best practices from guest contributor and RGM and CPG veteran Mike Downey.

 - Centralized oversight to optimize outcomes

-RGM teams need to ask questions outside of “how much did we spend?”, like:
+RGM teams should ask questions outside of “how much did we spend?”, like:

 Common Revenue Growth Management Challenges